Fiat Chrysler strikes deal to produce Jeeps in China

-MILAN Fiat Chrysler FIA.MI has reached an agreement to start producing Jeep vehicles in China with partner Guangzhou Automobile Group Co (601238.SS), the companies said on Saturday, as Fiat tries to catch up with competitors in a fast-growing market.
+MILAN, April 19 Fiat Chrysler has reached an agreement to start producing Jeep vehicles in China with partner Guangzhou Automobile Group Co, the companies said on Saturday, as Fiat tries to catch up with competitors in a fast-growing market.

 The plan to produce three new Jeep vehicles in China for the domestic market, through the GAC Fiat joint venture, has received the necessary government approvals, the companies said.